-A combination of automatic stabilizers and discretionary fiscal policy produced the very large budget deficit in 2020.
-The pandemic caused high levels of unemployment, meaning less tax-generating economic activity.
-The high unemployment rate triggered the automatic stabilizers that reduce taxes and increase spending, due to the increased amount of unemployment insurance paid out by the federal and state governments.
+A combination of automatic stabilizers and discretionary fiscal policy produced the very large budget deficit in 2009.
+The Great Recession, starting in late 2007, meant less tax-generating economic activity, which triggered the automatic stabilizers that reduce taxes.
 Most economists, even those who are concerned about a possible pattern of persistently large budget deficits, are much less concerned or even quite supportive of larger budget deficits in the short run of a few years during and immediately after a severe recession.

 A glance back at economic history provides a second illustration of the power of automatic stabilizers.
 Remember that the length of economic upswings between recessions has become longer in the U.S. economy in recent decades (as we discussed in Unemployment).
 The three longest economic booms of the twentieth century happened in the 1960s, the 1980s, and the 1991-2001 time period.
 One reason why the economy has tipped into recession less frequently in recent decades is that the size of government spending and taxes has increased in the second half of the twentieth century.
 Thus, the automatic stabilizing effects from spending and taxes are now larger than they were in the first half of the twentieth century.
 Around 1900, for example, federal spending was only about 2% of GDP.
 In 1929, just before the Great Depression hit, government spending was still just 4% of GDP.
 In those earlier times, the smaller size of government made automatic stabilizers far less powerful than in the last few decades, when government spending often hovers at 20% of GDP or more.